arcticleo/realogy/README.md

 # Realogy

-This Realogy gem encapsulates the Realogy DataSync API to synchronize local data store with the data maintained by Realogy.
+Ruby implementation that encapsulates the Realogy DataSync API to synchronize local data store with the data maintained by Realogy.

 The Realogy gem: